sfi0zy/street-monochrome/README.md

 #### Landscape

-The Landscape version makes the blues darker and keeps more details in the shadows and the highlights.
+The landscape version makes the blues darker and keeps more details in the shadows and the highlights.
 Usually it makes the street photos look softer even though the technical contrast is almost the same as in the standard style.
 It makes the sky darker, it doesn't emphasize the objects in the foreground as much.
 It makes the bright reflections of the sky darker, they stand out less.
 It adds some details to the silhouettes, they are not as inky black as before.
 In the result, the images tend to look softer overall.

 ![examples](examples-landscape.jpg)